enzo-mourany/css-property-sorter/CONTRIBUTING.md

 ## How to contribute

-- Fork this repository
+1. Fork the Project
-- Install the dependencies : `npm i` or `pnpm i`
+2. Install the dependencies `npm i` or `pnpm i`
-- Create a new branch : `git checkout -b my-feature`
+3. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-- Push your changes : `git push origin my-feature`
+5. Push to the Branch (`git push origin feature/AmazingFeature`)
-- Create a pull request
-- Wait for your pull request to be reviewed and merged
-- Celebrate! 🎉
+6. Open a Pull Request

 ## Testing project